 Update Following the English Government announcement Friday 7th May 2021:

-AMBER: You’ll need to take a pre-departure test before returning to England, quarantine at home or in the place you are staying for a period of 10 days on your arrival back into England, and also take a PCR test on day 2 and day 8 - with the option for Test to Release on day 5 to end self-isolation early.
-Sri Lanka and Indonesia are currently on the amber list.
+AMBER: You’ll need to take a pre-departure test in the 3 days before returning to England, book and pay for COVID-19 tests to be taken after arrival in England.
+If you are fully vaccinated, you must take a COVID-19 test on or before day 2 (arrival day is day 0).
+If you are not fully vaccinated, you must quarantine at home or in the place you are staying for a period of 10 days on your arrival back into England, and also take a COVID-19 test on day 2 and day 8 - with the option for Test to Release on day 5 to end self-isolation early.
+India, United Arab Emirates and Qatar are currently on the amber list.

-RED: You’ll be subject to the restrictions currently in place for ‘red list’ countries; which include pre-departure testing before returning to England, a 10-day stay in a government approved quarantine facility on your arrival back into England, and also PCR testing on day two and day eight.
-The Maldives, India, Bangladesh, United Arab Emirates, Qatar and Oman are currently on the red list.
+RED: You’ll be subject to the restrictions currently in place for ‘red list’ countries; which include pre-departure testing before returning to England, a 10-day stay in a government approved quarantine facility on your arrival back into England, and also COVID-19 testing on day two and day eight.
+The Maldives, Indonesia, Sri Lanka, Bangladesh and Oman are currently on the red list.